 - Develop an effective sales process with a qualification call and free-strategy call.

-- Qualify leads based on value, activity in your app.
+- Qualify and score your leads based on value and activity in your app.

 - Act proactively with your trials.
 Reach out to them with personalized messages.

-- Create sales scripts that handles objections, closing logistics, and an effective call to action.
+- Create sales scripts that handle objections, closing logistics, and include an effective call to action.

 Conclusion